MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-monitor-progress-performance.md

 ---

 title: Monitor project progress and performance
-description: Describes how you can create a work in process (WIP) method and calculate WIP to estimate the financial value of projects while they are ongoing.
+description: Describes how you can create a work in process (WIP) method and calculate WIP to estimate the financial value of projects while they're ongoing.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf